lb19940508/leobot/content/_index.md

 Hello, I'm Leo.
 I've always been wanting to have a place to host my words, as my digital garden.
 Here, after endless try and error, finally I got this one.

-In this web page, you could see my thoughts  I've been developing while I learning and consuming stuff.
+In this website, you could see my thoughts  I've been developing while I learning and consuming stuff.
 Hope you could enjoy it.

 ## What am I trying to to?
 - I really like [Obsidian](https://obsidian.md/), a note editor.
 It's really smooth using it.